covalenthq/covalent-docs/docs/content/faqs/index.md

 ---
 title: FAQ
-order: 8
+order: 11
 ---

 # Frequently Asked Questions
-These questions serve as a self serve resource for using the [Covalent API](https://www.covalenthq.com/docs/api/) and provide additional informational required to query the Covalent API.
+These questions serve as a self serve resource for using the [Covalent API](https://www.covalenthq.com/docs/api/) and provide additional information required to query the Covalent API.

 &nbsp;
 ## How do I get an API KEY?